 Higher plasma concentrations, which are more frequently achieved with oral, or even more so, with intravenous administration inhibit uterine motility.
 Also at higher doses, metabolic effects are observed: Lipolysis, glycogenolysis, hyperglycaemia and hypokalaemia, the latter caused by increased K+-uptake primarily into skeletal muscle.

 Beta-adrenergic effects on the heart such as increase in heart rate and contractility are caused by the vascular effects of fenoterol, cardiac beta2-receptor stimulation, and at supratherapeutic doses, by beta1-receptor stimulation.
 As with other beta-adrenergic agents, QTc prolongations have been reported.
-For fenoterol metered dose inhalers these were discrete and observed at doses higher than recommended.
-However, systemic exposure after administration with nebulisers (UDVs, solution for inhalation) might be higher than with recommended MDI doses.
+For fenoterol pressurised inhalation, solutions these were discrete and observed at doses higher than recommended.
+However, systemic exposure after administration with nebulisers (nebuliser solution, nebuliser solution in unit dose vials) might be higher than with recommended pressurised inhalation, solution doses.
 The clinical significance has not been established.
 Tremor is a more frequently observed effect of beta-agonists.
-Unlike the effects on the bronchial smooth muscle, the systemic effects on skeletal muscle of β-agonists are subject to the development of tolerance.
+Unlike the effects on the bronchial smooth muscle, the systemic effects on skeletal muscle of beta-agonists are subject to the development of tolerance.

 Clinical efficacy and safety: In patients with asthma and COPD, better efficacy compared to its components ipratropium or fenoterol was demonstrated.
 Two studies (one with asthma patients, one with COPD patients) have shown that BERODUAL is as efficacious as double the dose of fenoterol administered without ipratropium but was better tolerated in cumulative dose response studies.